sbkapelner/patent_scraper/README.md

-# patent_scraper
+# Patent Scraper
-Scrape patent sites with a keyword search.
+Scrape patent sites (google patents, free patents online) with a keyword search.
 Includes a built in rotating proxy.